 - Full custom development

-- Multiple user types
+- Multiple user types (e.g., buyers and sellers)

-- Payments, authentication
+- Payments, authentication, admin dashboard

-- Mobile responsive
+- Mobile responsive or native apps

 - Professional agency